 - 1 small bunch fresh basil or oregano, torn (Optional)

-Add crushed red pepper, 1/4 tsp salt, and dried herbs.
+- Add crushed red pepper, and dried herbs.
 Stir to combine.
 Add tomato paste and stir to coat.
 Add both cans of tomatoes.
 Stir and break up the whole tomatoes with a wooden spoon.
+Season with salt to taste.

-Stir in balsamic vinegar and red wine vinegar.
+- Stir in balsamic vinegar and red wine vinegar.
 Taste and add more salt if needed.
-(If you are not sure, remove a small amount of sauce to a small bowl, add a little salt and taste.)